-One of our most cherished victories this year, and perhaps one of the most important since our founding in 1999, we are honored to have fought tirelessly for nearly a decade alongside many colleagues working in the lime-light and behind the scenes, to achieve a historic agreement this year under the Montreal Protocol (the Kigali Agreement) to phase out very toxic chemicals called HFCs, found in common household, vehicular and industrial refrigerants that act as super climate change causing contaminants.
+One of our most cherished victories in 2016 which was reaffirmed in 2017, is perhaps one of the most important since our founding in 1999, we are honored to have worked tirelessly for nearly a decade alongside many colleagues in the lime-light and behind the scenes, to achieve a historic agreement under the Montreal Protocol (the Kigali Agreement) to phase out very toxic chemicals called HFCs, found in common household, vehicular and industrial refrigerants that act as super climate change causing contaminants.
 The Kigali Agreement, signed by 170+ countries, was seven years in the making, and is a compromise between wealthy and poorer nations.
-The deal is expected to reduce the equivalent of 70 billion tons of CO2 from the atmosphere!
+The deal is expected to reduce the equivalent of 70 billion tons of $CO_2$ from the atmosphere!
 Wow!